The Truth Will Set You Free

-Certainly, some of the Chuch’s defensiveness is understandable, in the 19th-century church members, were driven from state to state, for many reasons, but they were clearly often victims of religious discrimination and hatred.
+Some of the Chuch’s defensiveness is understandable, in the 19th-century church members, were driven from state to state, for many reasons, but they were often victims of religious discrimination and hatred.

-That being said, the Church has always carefully controlled what information is available to their own members let alone the outside world.
+That being said, the Church has always controlled what information is available to their members let alone the outside world.

-It is ironic that Hinckley, in particular, would mouth such a statement.
-He personally wrote checks to Mark Hofmann to acquire and secret away documents that he believed were genuine and embarrassing to the Church.
+It is ironic that Hinckley would mouth such a statement.
+He personally wrote checks to Mark Hofmann to acquire and secret away documents he believed were genuine and embarrassing to the Church.

-Joseph Fielding Smith tore out the 1832 contradictory first rendition account of Joseph Smith’s ‘first vision’ its original letterbook and hide it in his safe for decades.
+Joseph Fielding Smith tore out the 1832 contradictory first rendition account of Joseph Smith’s ‘first vision’ its original letterbook and hid it in his safe for decades.

-I grew up in the Church, I taught the gospel doctrine class, I served in various callings as a high priest, yet in all that time I never knew or discovered from any Church source that Joseph Smith had conservatively 33 wives, some as young as 14 and many concurrently married to other men.
-I had never heard that Joseph was a money-digger and tried for being a con man who went on to use a magic stone he found in a well to translate the Book of Mormon.
+I grew up in the Church, I taught the gospel doctrine class, I served in various callings as a high priest, yet in all that time I never knew or discovered from any Church source that Joseph Smith had at least 33 wives, some as young as 14 and many concurrently married to other men.
+I had never heard Joseph was a money-digger and tried for being a con man who used a magic stone he found in a well to translate the Book of Mormon.

-So regardless of what the Church says today, these things were effectively hidden from the members.
+So regardless of what the Church says today, these things were hidden from the members.

 Everything that appears in church publications is carefully correlated to ensure that one consistent and sanitized version of history is presented.

-The school texts approved for Utah schools present a one-sided and highly sanitized version of Mormon history in general and Utah history in particular.
+The school texts approved for Utah schools present a one-sided and sanitized version of Mormon history and Utah history in particular.
 The Mountain Meadows massacre, one of the greatest atrocities in American history is barely mentioned.

-I would contend that the Church has always and still continues to adhere to Goebbels third principle of propaganda – giving only one side of the argument.
+I would contend that the Church always has and continues to adhere to Goebbels third principle of propaganda – giving only one side of the argument.

 3. Continuously Criticize Your Opponents

-Since the days of the ERA to the present the women’s rights movement has been on the receiving end of criticism and of course, recently the LGBTQ community has become the Church’s whipping boy.
+Since the days of the ERA to the present, the women’s rights movement has been on the receiving end of criticism, and recently the LGBTQ community has become the Church’s whipping boy.